Oklahoma state-tribal compact renewals spark political fight

 "If the compacts aren’t extended, Oklahoma loses out on stable revenue streams.
 We would go back to the costly lawsuits and disruption of business that we saw in the 1990s."

-Noting the state could lose tax revenue if tribal compacts don't get renewed, Treat said he would be open to extending the current agreements.
-Treat said he's pushing for a one-year extension, rather than a five-year renewal.
+Noting that the state could lose tax revenue if tribal compacts don't get renewed, Treat said he would be open to extending the current agreements.
+Treat said he's pushing for a one-year extension rather than a five-year renewal.